viethung1234q/git_analytics_hub/README.md

 For detailed documentation and contributions, refer to the official repository.

-Minio
-DuckDB
-Gharchive
-Hourly fetched data

-Incrementally collecting the Github Archive datasets, which provide a full record of GitHub activities for public repositories, and enabling analytics on top of that data.

-We will use Medallion architecture/multi-tier architecture for this project.
-The Medallion architecture is a data lake design pattern that organises data into three zones:
-- Bronze Zone: Containing raw, unprocessed data ingested from various sources.
-- Silver Zone: Containing cleaned, conformed and potentially modeled data.
-- Gold Zone: Containing aggregated and curated data ready for reporting, dashboards, and advanced analytics.

 Lý do nên cài Airflow bằng Docker + Docker Compose trên WSL 2 thay vì cài trực tiếp bằng pip là vì:

 1. Dễ dàng quản lý và triển khai